SmileiPIC/Smilei/doc/Sphinx/parallelization.rst

 Each MPI region is handled by all the threads of the process.
 For example, if there are 4 threads in the process that handles the region colored in green, this means the 4 threads will handle 10 patches.
-The 4 threads will successively work on the next available patch until all patches are done.
+The 4 threads will work in parallel, patch by patch, until all patches are done.

 The great advantage of this scheme is that, inside one MPI region, the threads do not need to wait for their friends to go to the next patch; they can continue working on